Certificate 3 Guarantee FAQs

 Can any training provider deliver Certificate 3 Guarantee courses?

-Only training providers approved by the Department of Education and Training to deliver training and assessment services can deliver subsidised courses through the Certificate 3 Guarantee program.
-The Department of Education and Training approved training providers are called pre-qualified suppliers.
+Only training providers approved by the Department of Employment, Small Business and Training to deliver training and assessment services can deliver subsidised courses through the Certificate 3 Guarantee program.
+The department's approved training providers are called pre-qualified suppliers.

 Are students eligible for Certificate 3 Guarantee if they hold an overseas qualification?